mhenrixon/sidekiq-unique-jobs/README.md

 SidekiqUniqueJobs.config.lock_ttl #=> nil
 ```

-Set a global lock_ttl to use for all jobs that don't otherwise specify a lock_ttl.
+Set a global lock_ttl (in seconds) to use for all jobs that don't otherwise specify a lock_ttl.

 Lock TTL decides how long to wait at most before considering a lock to be expired and making it possible to reuse that lock.